-I’m John A. Cochran, and I’m an experienced tax attorney and a CPA.
-I can help determine if the notice is accurate and how you can resolve the issue, or if the IRS is mistaken, I can help develop the evidence to prove your claim.
+John A. Cochran, Esq. is an experienced tax attorney and a CPA.
+We can determine if the notice is accurate and how you can resolve the issue, or if the IRS is mistaken.
+We help develop the evidence to prove your claim.

 Tax Debt Collection

 The IRS is responsible for collecting a staggering amount of taxes.
 They are efficient, and they can be ruthlessly methodical when they believe a taxpayer has made an underpayment of their tax obligation.

 To avoid the most draconian collection methods, we’ll help you determine which form of payment works best in your circumstance.

 - Installment agreement: An installment agreement allows you to pay your tax debt in monthly installments.
 There may be a setup fee with this method, and interest and penalties continue to accrue.

 - Offer in Compromise (OIC): When your taxes are too great, and you cannot reasonably pay them, you may be able to negotiate an Offer in Compromise for a lesser amount.
 We help with this negotiation.